 The lies are thick with shame.
 Yet we don’t talk about them.
 We keep these lies buried deep inside of us.
 We are afraid to crack them open—and to let others see us—for fear that they will see the lies to be true.
 But they are lies.
 Shame thrives in secret keeping.
 Shame derives its power from being unspeakable.

 The greatest shame of shame is it causes you to believe a lie that you are bad.
 That there is something wrong with you.
 That you are not good enough.
 And once you believe this, you start acting like something is wrong with you.
 That you are not good enough.
 You make life decisions from the lie of shame and suddenly your life becomes a real mess.
 It feels like an unredeemable mess too.
 Now you’ve gone too far, done too much.
 You are beyond redemption.

 You aren’t beyond redemption.
 It just feels like you are because shame wants you to feel that way.

 What is true about shame is that it is painful.
 Shame hurts—and likes to keep you in pain.

 Oh the power shame has to ruin a life.
-While the entire time shame is a sham.
 There is no truth in shame.